 One of the most popular highlights inside Park Guell is its colorful guardian, El Drac.
-While his name makes him sound like a scary Spanish mobster, El Drac, this mosaic creature is a park favorite.
+While his name makes him sound like a scary Spanish mobster, this mosaic creature is a park favorite.
 Almost everyone who visits do not miss out on taking a picture or selfie with the iconic Park Guell Lizard.
 During peak hours, you might even end up waiting a while to get your picture with El Drac.

 The stairway is hard to miss.
 Rising from the entrance esplanade, are two enormous white staircases with a magnificent scaly balustrade and numerous little nooks of shrubbery, flower beds, and trickling dragon fountains around it.
 The stairway is surrounded by two walls with merlons that form terraces.
 Under this, there are two grottos.
 The one to the right was used as a waiting shelter.

-Gaudi’s love for nature translated into the creation of a beautiful range of animal structures at Park Guell.
+Gaudi’s love for nature translated into the creation of a range of beautiful animal structures at Park Guell.
 Using colorful mosaics, he has managed to give the animals a life-like appearance.

 Snake: Owing to his Catalan roots, Gaudi created a decorative entrance at Park Guell with a colorful snake surrounded by the Catalan flag.
 Many believe that the snake represents Nejustan, the snake on the staff of Moses.